TaiseiShinozaki/furima-29820/README.md

 | price              | integer    | null: false                     |

 ## Association
-- belongs_to :users
+- belongs_to :user
-- has_many :images dependent: :destroy
 - has_many :comments
+- has_one :payment

 ## addressesテーブル